-The maximum amount of time a household may participate in the panel is approximately 24 months from the date the household agreed to participate in the panel.
-Most households choose to exit the panel before its term of eligibility expires.
+The maximum amount of time a household may participate in the Panel is approximately 26 months from the date the household agreed to participate in the Panel.
+Most households choose to exit the Panel before their term of eligibility expires.